charliejade8888/pet-shop-catalog-api/README.md

 Reactive programming in Kotlin.
 CRUD REST API, Spring WebFlux and R2DBC.

 To start -
+* `docker-compose up` in pet-shop-auth project
-* `docker-compose up`, don't forget to clean up docker images and rebuild between runs
+* `docker-compose up` in this project, don't forget to clean up docker images and rebuild between runs

 To debug -
-* start keycloak and mariadb, <br>`./gradlew bootRun` and then <br>`./gradlew assemble --continuous` in a seperate terminal <br>now _springboot-dev-tools_ will hot reload any changes
+* start pet-shop-auth and mariadb, <br>`./gradlew bootRun` and then <br>`./gradlew assemble --continuous` in a seperate terminal <br>now _springboot-dev-tools_ will hot reload any changes
-* or docker-compose up, don't forget to clean up docker images and rebuild between runs as this way won't provide a live reload, use a default 'Remote JVM Debug' configuration'
+* or `docker-compose up` in both the pet-shop-auth project and here, don't forget to clean up docker images and rebuild between runs as this way won't provide a live reload, use a default 'Remote JVM Debug' configuration'

 Actuator -
 * http://localhost:9000/actuator